graphprotocol/graph-improvement-proposals/gips/0054-timeline-aggregation-protocol.md

 # Prior Art

-TAP is an add-on to Scalar, a high throughput and low-latency microtransaction system enabling pay-per-query service between the Indexers and Gateways.
+The original payment system developed for the Graph protocol was called Scalar.
+TAP is a drop-in replacement for Scalar, covering the whole original Scalar functionaliy and offering much more, from aggregation of receipts to blacklisting malicious Gateways/senders.

 More info about Scalar can be found in [The Graph Foundation unveils Scalar: a microtransaction for every query](https://thegraph.com/blog/scalar/) blog post.
-We call the resulting combination Scalar TAP.

-More on the prior art can be found in `Rationale and Alternatives` section
+More on the prior art can be found in [Rationale and Alternatives](#rationale-and-alternatives) section.

 # High Level Description